sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getDiscountAmount({})).toEqual(v0)
 -->

-Here, we create an array with all possible discounts, then we use Lodash’s [`maxBy()` method](https://lodash.com/docs#maxBy) to find the maximum discount value, and then we use the nullish coalescing operator to either return the maximum or 0.
+Here, we create an array with all possible discounts, then we use Lodash’s [`maxBy()` method](https://lodash.com/docs#maxBy) to find the maximum discount value, and finally, we use the nullish coalescing operator to either return the maximum or 0.

 Now, it’s clear that we want to find the maximum of two types of discounts, otherwise return 0.

 ## Formulas

-Similar to tables, a single formula could often replace a whole bunch of conditions.
+Similar to tables, a single formula can often replace a whole bunch of conditions.
 Consider [this example](https://x.com/JeroenFrijters/status/1615204074588180481):

 ```js
 function getStarRating(percentage) {